dsrichard97/Ecommerce/README.md

 ## Focus
 To showcase excel skill and financial skills in relationship to business data using visualizations to export meaningful results.

+## Business Problem
+A US Based Ecommerce Sales Company wants to create a Sales Dashbpoard Showing information of YTD Sales and generate rich insights using excel and data provided below.

 ## Introduction